pshempel/ansible-role-proxmox-vm-from-template/README.md

   vars:
     vms:
       - name: "appserver"
         template_tag: "Ubuntu2004"              # what is the tag on the tempate to clone
         memory: 4096
         cores: 4
         vm_network_vlan: 200
       - name: "testserver"
         template_tag: "CentOS8"
         memory: 2048
-        tag: "debian12,webserver,cloud-init"     #tag to apply to the vm after cloneing
+        tag: "debian12,webserver,cloud-init"     # Tag to apply to the vm after cloneing
-        vmid: 150                                # Specify VMID directly if you don't want proxmox to use the next vmid
+        vmid: 150                                # Specify VMID directly if you don't want proxmox to use the next vmid, will be skipped if exists
 ```

 ## License: